 Starting at $124 US, Gravity Assisted Mountain Biking are not only the longest operating company on the road, but also the highest ranked biking company in Bolivia, priding themselves on providing the best in safety, professionalism and fun.
 And for those on a tight scheduled, Gravity also offer guaranteed departures 363 days of the year (closed on Christmas and New Years Day)!

 Barracuda Biking is another good, albeit cheaper option, with tours starting at $72 US.
 While the no frills biking company use older bikes than Gravity, they still meet all safety standards, ensuring customers enjoy a safe and affordable bike trip down the world’s most dangerous road.

 If you’re looking for a truly exhilarating, world-class bike ride through some of Bolivia’s most beautiful scenery, don’t hesitate to book a ‘Death Road Tour.
 Fingers crossed you’ll live to tell the tale!

-Make a booking inquiry with Gravity below:
+Make a booking inquiry with Gravity or Barracuda below: